gebeto/info/howto/run-virtualbox-headless.md

 ---
 parent: How To
-title: Run VirtualBox headless
+title: Use VirtualBox headless
 nav_order: 1
 ---

-# How to run VirtualBox headless
+# How to use VirtualBox headless

 ## Start virtual machine